‘Āina based education

 Volunteer Events

-Lāna‘i Culture & Heritage Center hosts a variety of community volunteer events throughout the year.
-These events focus on caring for Lāna‘i’s wahi pana or cherished places of the past.
-Event locations include Hi‘i Agricultural Heiau, Kānepu‘u Dryland Forest, and Ka Lanakila Church and Waia‘ōpae Fishpond in the historic Keōmoku coastal village.
-Additionally, Lāna‘i CHC hosts several volunteer events for Memorial Day, including a cemetery clean-up, to honor our ancestors.
+Lāna‘i Culture & Heritage Center leads a variety of community volunteer events throughout the year.
+These events focus on caring for Lāna‘i’s wahi pana (cherished places of the past) and ancestral past.
+Event locations include Hi‘i Agricultural Heiau, Kānepu‘u Dryland Forest, Ka Lanakila Church and Waia‘ōpae Fishpond in the historic Keōmoku coastal village.
+Additionally, Lāna‘i CHC hosts several volunteer events around Memorial Day, including a cemetery clean-up, to honor all of those who have come before us.

 Lāna‘i Culture & Heritage Center’s Plant Nursery